-In a multiplayer game between teams, a player's teammates are the other players on his or her team.
+In a multiplayer game between teams, a player's teammates are the other players on their team.
 See rule 102.3.

 Team vs. Team Variant

 A multiplayer variant played among two or more teams, each of which sits together.
 See rule 808, "Team vs. Team Variant."